1968 PONTIAC Firebird 400 HO- Haney, BC

-This complaint crops up repeatedly in 1960s magazine road tests and owner evaluations.
-Windows leaked and whistled at highway speed, paint runs or thin spots were the rule and loose knobs were regular occurrences when new car delivery took place.
+This same complaint crops up repeatedly in 1960s magazine road tests and owner evaluations.
+Windows leaked and whistled at highway speed, paint runs or thin spots were the rule and loose knobs and trim were regular occurrences when new car delivery took place.
 The tradition was still going strong eight years later when another Firebird owner took possession of his 1974 Firebird Formula and discovered missing side chrome and mismatched identity logos.
 See the story further down in this ONE OWNER section.

 Contrary to this typical scenario, Haney Garage sent out this letter to their new buyers assuring them of their continued interest in the customer.